-Now she’s balancing a full-time job while deepening her business expertise by earning both a master’s in business analytics and the highest-ranked part-time MBA in Iowa.
+Now she’s balancing a full-time job while deepening her business expertise by earning both a part-time master’s in business analytics and the highest-ranked part-time MBA in Iowa.

 Alison shares how she’s gaining the expert knowledge to become a complete business leader—along with a top-ranked credential to prove it.

 How does a music major get hooked on data management?